On linear relations among totally odd multiple zeta values related to period polynomials: Introduction

-Thanks to this proposition, the problem of finding an upper bound of the dimension of the $\Q$-vector space $\Zsp_{N,r}^{\rm odd}$ spanned by all totally odd MZVs of weight $N$ and depth $r$ can be reduced to the solution of an elementary problem of linear algebra for the matrix $C_{N,r}$.
-Indeed, it turns out that $\dim_{\Q}\Zsp_{N,r}^{\rm odd}$ is less than or equal to $\rank C_{N,r}$ (Corollary~\ref{2_4}).
-As the coefficients of $C_{N,r}$ are complicated, it seems to be hard to give an exact value of $\rank C_{N,r}$ in general.
-Some information about it however can be obtained by looking at left annihilators of $C_{N,r}$: for example, all left annihilators of $C_{N,2}$ can be characterised by restricted even period polynomials of degree $N-2$, which was first shown by Baumard and Schneps~\cite{BS}.
+This paper examines the matrix $C_{N,r}$, and makes an attempt to compute the rank of them.
+The coefficients of $C_{N,r}$ are computable, but it is hard to give an exact value of $\rank C_{N,r}$ in general.
+Some information about it can be obtained by looking at left annihilators of $C_{N,r}$: for example, all left annihilators of $C_{N,2}$ are characterised by restricted even period polynomials of degree $N-2$, which was first shown by Baumard and Schneps~\cite{BS}.
 Here the restricted even period polynomial of degree $N-2$ is defined as an even, homogeneous polynomial $p(x_1,x_2)\in \Q[x_1,x_2]_{(N-2)}$ of degree $N-2$ such that $p(x_1,0)=0$ and

-The important fact about this polynomial is that the dimension of its associated vector space over $\Q$ coincides with that of the $\C$-vector space of cusp forms for $\Gamma_1$, which follows from, known as Eichler-Shimura-Manin correspondence, the results of \cite[\S1.1]{KZ} and \cite[\S5]{GKZ}.
-Therefore, since the matrix $C_{N,r}$ is square, the above characterisation provides a lower bound of the number of relations, and also an upper bound of $\rank C_{N,2}$.
+The important fact about this polynomial is that the dimension of its associated vector space over $\Q$ coincides with the dimension of the space of cusp forms for $\Gamma_1$, which follows from, known as Eichler-Shimura-Manin correspondence, the results of \cite[\S1.1]{KZ} and \cite[\S5]{GKZ}.
+Therefore, since the matrix $C_{N,r}$ is square, the above characterisation provides a lower bound of the dimension of the space of right annihilators of $C_{N,2}$, and also an upper bound of $\rank C_{N,2}$.
 It is vital to note that relating with period polynomials is actually our fundamental principle of computing an upper bound of $\rank C_{N,r}$.

-Our first goal (\S3) is to relate the relations among totally odd MZVs and the restricted even period polynomial through the study of a certain matrix $E_{N,r}$ (Definition~\ref{3_2}).
-We start from showing that the matrix $E_{N,r}$ is a simple factor of the matrix $C_{N,r}$ (Proposition~\ref{3_3}), which gives the following proposition: \begin{proposition} The space of right annihilators of $E_{N,r}$ is contained in that of $C_{N,r}$. \end{proposition}
+Our first goal (\S3) is to relate the restricted even period polynomials and a certain matrix $E_{N,r}$ (Definition~\ref{3_2}).
+The square matrix $E_{N,r}$ is a right factor of the matrix $C_{N,r}$ (Proposition~\ref{3_3}), which shows